Team-HEVC/CertiSure-Final/README.md

 Prerequisites

-- Node.js must be installed on your machine.
+- Node.js must be installed on your machine

 Installation